sebastianbk/DanishNaturalEnvironmentPortal.NatureBus/README.md

 Right now only Firefox and Google Chrome implement the Gamepad API.
 I have only built the game with support for Firefox 29.0 or higher.
 It can be adapted to work with Chrome too but I haven't done that yet.

 Also, the Bing Maps AJAX Control 7.0 ISDK is being used to generate the bird's eye map, which serves as the underlay for the game.
+You can check that out here: http://www.bingmapsportal.com/isdk/ajaxv7

 Screenshots
 ===========